Home » Articles » Out and About » A relaxing family day out at Shingle Splitters Point & playground!

 Fishing & recreation

 The boat ramp is located towards the point, with minimal parking.
-Once you put the boat in, simply bring it onshore where you can come and go at your own pace.
+Once you put the boat in, bring it onshore where you can come and go at your own pace.
 There isn’t much room for boat parking, so keep this in mind for your visit.

-Jet skis were popular in the water, and definitely try your luck at fishing off the shoreline on the sandy point.
+Jet skis were popular in the water, and try your luck at fishing off the shoreline on the sandy point.
 It will put you in the best position to catch whiting or flathead.
 A word of warning, keep your eye out for razor-fish in the weed.
 These clams love Shingle Splitters Point too.

 shingle-splitters-point-lake-macquarie-gallery12